niharhEAVR/Cohort-3.0-DevOPs/02_class/01_notes/06_nginx.md

 ---

-Yes, you can configure **multiple server blocks** in Nginx to serve different domains or IP-based configurations on the same AWS instance.
+For configure **multiple server blocks** in Nginx to serve different domains or IP-based configurations on the same AWS instance.

 ### **Example: Multiple Domains on the Same Nginx Server**
 If you want to host multiple domains (e.g., `example.com` and `example2.com`), you can create **separate `server` blocks** like this: